appcubator/42/README.md

 - [X] Normalize number when added user
 - [X] Matching and moving friend who are already on 42 to the top of the friend list
 - [X] In app notification handling
+- [ ] Send push notif to user B when user A follows user B and user B not following user A.
+- [ ] Send push notif to user A when user B follows user A and user A follows user B.
+- [ ] Show user alert when user A sends message to user B, and B is not following A

 ## To-Do Backend ##
 - [ ] Validating Phone number